benlei/create-issue-templateless/README.md

 value is quoted, the action will try to expand any environment variables within the string.

-It does try to find if there's an existing issue with the exact same name, and will update its body if it does find it.
+It does have the ability to update an existing issue if you provide the `issue-number` field... or if you set the `update-by-title` field as true, it'll try to exhaustively search for an issue with the same title and update it.

 ## Examples